charli-abel/fbw48-2class/14.12.2020/README.md

 5. git commit -m "message"
 6. we have to connect this repo with a remote repo
 7. git push to the remote repo

+#### unordered list

+- lets check the different commits
+- we are going to use git log